 • “One hour of talking to customers is worth 8 hours sitting in the office.”
 We strive to be in front of customers, listening, as often as we can.
 We put a premium on the learning we can get from customers, and we prioritize that time over being in the office.
 Our CPO Ben Mappen worked under Steve Blank, and one of his favorite sayings is “there are no facts inside the building.”

-- Apply for an open position on our AngelList page.
+- Apply for an open position on our jobs page.

-- DROdio, our CEO, will reach out to you.
+- One of our co-founders will reach out to you.
 If your skills look like a fit, we'll do a quick phone call to get to know each other.

 - On that call we'll schedule a high level technical interview (typically over Google Hangouts) with Isaac, our CTO or Matt, our VP Eng.

 - If we both want to move forward, we’ll bring you on-site for a onsite interview.
 You'll speak with both technical and non-technical staff.
 If you’re not located in the Bay area, we will pay for your flight and hotel.